François-Xavier Donzelot: Martinique

 After the Waterloo campaign, Donzelot's next appointment to a government position was as Governor of Martinique from 1818 to 1826.
 In 1819, he was named Comte.

 As governor of Martinique, Donzelot attempted to implement a military colonisation programme to increase the white population of the French West Indies by bringing poor white workers and farmers from France.
 His plan, however, was met with resistance from the local Creole elite who feared that the underprivileged immigrant workers would intermix with the free local population of mixed race people and was never implemented.

 During his tenure as governor of Martinique, Donzelot was also involved in an incident which gave rise to British concerns over French policy in the Caribbean.
 At the time, the French fleet unexpectedly started receiving reinforcements without providing any explanation to the British.
 Around the same time, Donzelot provided naval support for Spanish troops being deployed to Cuba.
 Because of these two events, the British became alarmed and proceeded to make quiet diplomatic enquiries to the French.
 George Canning, however, bypassed diplomatic niceties and demanded answers directly from the French government in Paris.
 From the French side, François-Étienne de Damas was very apologetic and reassured the British side that Donzelot acted on his own initiative.
-On the other hand, another French respondent by the name of Jean-Baptiste de Villèle admitted that Donzelot acted, on orders from Paris, to help Spain with maintaining control of Cuba.
+On the other hand, another French respondent by the name of Jean-Baptiste de Villèle admitted that Donzelot acted, on orders from Paris, to help Spain maintain control of Cuba.
 Upon hearing this, Canning immediately demanded from Villèle an unreserved denunciation of the Paris directives, which he managed to obtain.
 The French actions caused the British to fear that the French, by helping Spain in Cuba, would gradually become deeply involved in the affairs of the island and exert influence there.

 On 3 February 1819, a ministerial dispatch instructed the Governor Administrator to examine the question of introducing the use of steamships in the western colonies.
 On 21 January 1820, he approved the creation of a steamship company in Martinique.
 On 20 July, a voluntary subscription was launched.
 On 2 August 1820, he signed a contract for the construction of a steamboat, the hull of which was built in Bordeaux and the twenty-horsepower "fire engine" in Chaillot.
 After many ups and downs and great financial expenses, the ship crossed the Atlantic (but under sail, thus missing the opportunity to be one of the first steam ships to cross the Atlantic by this means) and was officially commissioned on 1 March 1823 for communications between the cities of Saint-Pierre and Fort-Royal under the name of "Comte Donzelot".
 In December 1823, the Martinique advisory committee expressed its wish to stop the activity of this ship because of chronic operating losses (annales de Martinique).